ublue-os/ucore/README.md

 #### ZFS scrub timers

-It's good practice to run a `zfs scrub` periodically on ZFS pools to check and repair the integrity of data.
+It's good practice to run a `zpool scrub` periodically on ZFS pools to check and repair the integrity of data.
 This can be easily configured with ucore by enabling the timer.
 There are two timers available: weekly and monthly.

 ```bash
 # Substitute <pool> with the name of the zpool